Hayley's Hounds

 Training and approach

-I have my diploma in dog behavioural and practical dog training through the Canine Instructors Academy.
-I also have my first aid for dogs with Animal adiders, and I am fully insured with pet business insurance.
+I hold a diploma in dog behavioural and practical dog training from the Canine Instructors Academy.
+Additionally, I have completed first aid training for dogs with Animal Aiders and am fully insured with pet business insurance.

 1-2-1 Behaviourist Training